 During 1870-1914, most of the world was under the Gold Standard, in which all countries fixed the prices of their currencies in terms of gold.
-This avoided the asymmetry that exists in a reserve currency standard, and put constraints on the supplies of money in all countries.
+This avoided the asymmetry that exists in a reserve currency standard and put constraints on the supplies of money in all countries.

-During 1944-1971, most of the world was under the Bretton Woods system, in which all countries fixed their exchange rates to the USD, while the USD fixed its value to the price of gold at \$35 per ounce.
+During 1944-1971, most of the world was under the Bretton Woods system, in which all countries fixed their exchange rates to the USD, while the USD fixed its value to the price of gold at USD 35 per ounce.
 Thus, the USD became the reserve currency of all countries that joined the Bretton Woods system.
-The monetary policy of the member countries other than the US was disciplined as their currencies were fixed to the USD.
-As the USD was pegged to the price of gold, it provided discipline to the monetary policy of the US.
+The monetary policy of the member countries other than the United States was disciplined as their currencies were fixed to the USD.
+As the USD was pegged to the price of gold, it provided discipline to the monetary policy of the United States.
 Thus, there existed no asymmetry as is seen in the reserve currency system.
-Because the exchange rates of countries were ultimately fixed to gold via the USD, it is called the Gold Exchange Standard.
+Because the exchange rates of countries were ultimately fixed to gold via the USD, it was called a gold exchange standard.